TimKoenders/MSC_Thesis/README.md

 # 4 Data

 First, we collect data of all climate policies implemented worldwide via the IEA’s Policies and Measures Database.
 Second, we collect election and manifesto data from The Manifesto Project which documents political parties' election manifestos in order to study their policy preferences.
 Currently, the idea is to focus on English-speaking countries as those manifestos are presented in the English language and there will be no need for complex multilingual textual analysis.
 Finally, we collect macroeconomic data from the World Economic Outlook Database to control for various factor that influence the number of climate policies implemented.
-Possibly other data will be collected to make the analysis more robust.

 # 5 Methology

 Manifestos from various countries and election periods are subjected to advanced text-mining techniques, including topic modeling and sentiment analysis.
 Topic modeling may help objectively categorize and visualize the ideas political parties are promoting while sentiment analysis has the potential to show each political party’s attitude towards a policy idea.
 This process yields topic relevance and sentiment scores, forming the basis for a comprehensive party preference index.
 Specifically, to estimate how parties feel about government intervention towards limiting climate change, a party’s position is estimated using the following steps: